oshaikh13/SynchronousFidelity/README.md

 ## About

-This is a High Fidelity project that allows users to track their movements and store them in a NoSQL database (MongoDB)
+This is a High Fidelity related project that allows users to track their movements and store them in a NoSQL database (MongoDB)

 ## Server Setup